Matthias of Kunwald

-Matthias (Matěj) of Kunwald (died 1500) was one of the first priests of the Unitas Fratrum in 1467.
+Matthias (Matěj) of Kunwald (died 1500) was one of the first priests of the Moravian Church of Bohemia in 1467.

 Early life

-Matthias was a farmer’s son from Kunvald.
+Matthias was a farmer's son from Kunvald.
 His date of birth is unknown but records indicate that he was twenty-five years old at the time of his ordination.
-He was elected a priest of the Unitas Fratrum at the synod of Lhotka near Rychnov.
+He was elected a priest of the Moravian Church at the synod of Lhotka near Rychnov.
 The exact date of the gathering is unknown but is traditionally set as Holy Thursday, March 26, 1467.
-The synod decided that it was time for the Unitas Fratrum to separate from the Roman order and establish their own priesthood.
+The synod decided that it was time for the Moravian Church to separate from the Roman order and establish their own priesthood.